kirubelastr/learn_react/README.md

 this project is an implementation on the react [tic-tac-toe tutorial](https://react.dev/learn/tutorial-tic-tac-toe) with added features.

+note : the project is files are organized in typescript but the code uses jsx

 ### [1,For the current move only, show “You are at move #…” instead of a button.]
 ### [2,Rewrite Board to use two loops to make the squares instead of hardcoding them.]
 ### [3,Add a toggle button that lets you sort the moves in either ascending or descending order.]